2025 Conference on Robot

 Hanbok is the traditional clothing of the Korean people, with a history as rich and vibrant as the garments themselves.
 Recently, hanbok has become a trend in street fashion and music videos.
 The growing trend of foreign tourists wearing hanbok while visiting Gyeongbokgung Palace has increased its popularity.
 More than simply traditional attire, wearing hanbok provides a unique opportunity to immerse oneself in the rich cultural heritage and history of Korea.

 Gyeongbokgung Palace was the first and largest of the royal palaces built during the Joseon Dynasty.
-Constructed in 1395 by King Taejo, the founder of the Joseon Dynasty, it was strategically located at the heart of Seoul, the newly appointed capital.
-Gyeongbokgung Palace served as the main palace of the Joseon Dynasty and faces Namsan and Cheonggyecheon, with Mt.
-Bukak as its backdrop.
+It was constructed in 1395 by King Taejo, the founder of the Joseon Dynasty.
+Strategically located at the heart of Seoul, the newly appointed capital, Gyeongbokgung served as the main royal residence.
+It faces Namsan and Cheonggyecheon, with Mt.
+Bukak forming its scenic backdrop.
 As you explore the beautiful buildings and gardens, you can experience the deep history of Korea’s dynasties.

 Gwangjang Market, the first permanent market in Korea, continues to thrive as a popular tourist destination.
 The name Gwangjang means “to gather from afar and keep altogether,” reflecting its origin as a small trading center that brought goods from neighboring regions.
 Today, it has expanded into a large wholesale market offering a wide variety of goods.
 The food market is the busiest and most famous part, attracting a diverse crowd, including foreign tourists, locals, and students.